Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Numerical Experiments

-We next investigate the convergence rate of different methods, and aim to show that Hessian averaging leads to a $Q$-superlinear convergence, while subsampled/sketched Newton (with fixed sample/sketch size) only enjoy $Q$-linear convergence.
+5pt We next investigate the convergence rate of different methods, and aim to show that Hessian averaging leads to $Q$-superlinear convergence, while subsampled/sketched Newton (with fixed sample/sketch size) only exhibit $Q$-linear convergence.
 Figure \ref{fig:rates} plots $\|\xb_{t+1}-\ttxb\|_{\ttHb}/\|\xb_t-\ttxb\|_{\ttHb}$ versus $t$.
-From the figure, we indeed observe that our method with different weight sequences (\unifavg\ and \weightavg) always enjoys a $Q$-superlinear convergence, and the superlinear rate exhibits the trend of $(1/t)^{t/2}$ matching the theory up to logarithmic factors.
-We also observe that subsampled/sketched Newton methods with different sketch matrices (\noavg) always enjoy a $Q$-linear convergence.
+From the figure, we indeed observe that our method with different weight sequences (\unifavg\ and \weightavg) always exhibits a $Q$-superlinear convergence, and~the superlinear rate exhibits the trend of $(1/t)^{t/2}$ matching the theory up to~logarithmic factors.
+We also observe that subsampled/sketched Newton methods with different sketch matrices (\noavg) always exhibit a $Q$-linear convergence.
 These observations are all consistent with our theory.